Hopefully by now you have viewed the "Why Fly One?"

 have to go down, even straight down, but relative airflow even straight up

 is still airflow, the blades keep turning at speed and we have full control

 of the gyro.
 It simply won't stall and fall out of the air as a fixed wing

-however, come down under control and one must find a place to land.
+however, come down!
+So one must maintain control and find a place to land.

 In the early days of gyros (Dr. Bensen / 1950's) most gyro

 rotor blades were started by hand.
 Today electric or hydraulic pre-rotators